sourcegraph/src-cli/README.md

 | `3.100`             | `3.90.5`                    |
 | `3.99`              | `3.85.7`                    |

 If a new feature is added to a new `3.91.6` release of src-cli and this change requires only features available in Sourcegraph `3.99`, then this feature should also be present in a new `3.85.8` release of src-cli.
-Similar logic should follow for Sourcegraph `3.98` and its recommended version of src-cli.
 Because a Sourcegraph instance will automatically select the highest patch version, all non-breaking changes should increment only the patch version.

 Note that if instead the recommended src-cli version for Sourcegraph `3.99` was `3.90.4` in the example above, there is no additional step required, and the new patch version of src-cli will be available to both Sourcegraph versions.